-Upgrade your cold brew coffee with this Pumpkin Cream Cold Foam that you can make right at home in 5 minutes!
+Welcome to pumpkin season and enjoy the popular Pumpkin Cream Cold Foam that you can make right at home in 5 minutes!
 It's the best creamy Starbucks dupe for their Pumpkin Cream Cold Brew and super easy to make with only a few items.
-It's the perfect way to celebrate pumpkin season and use up leftover canned pumpkin puree.

 Starbucks and Dunkin' both have their own version of a Pumpkin Cream Cold Brew!
 The Dunkin' Pumpkin Cream Cold Brew is a cold brew that is steeped for 12 hours and topped with a Pumpkin Cream Cold Foam, which has notes of pumpkin and warm spices like cinnamon, clove and nutmeg.
 It's then topped cinnamon sugar!